symfony/symfony-docs/contributing/documentation/standards.rst

   * his or hers, use theirs
   * himself or herself, use themselves

-Moreover, we try to avoid belittling words as much as possible.
-Usually, the people that write documentation write about a topic they are very familiar with.
-Thus, they tend to include words like "simply" or "obviously" as things may seem simple or obvious to them.
-However, the future reader is going to read the documentation because they know very little about a specific topic or are even completely new to it which means they might feel the exact opposite.
+* **Avoid belittling words**: People read documentation because they know very little about a specific topic or are even completely new to it.
+Things that seem "obvious" or "simple" for the person documenting it, can be the exact opposite for the reader.
 To make sure everybody feels comfortable when reading the documentation, try to avoid words like:

   * simply
   * just
   * easy/easily
   * quick/quickly
   * of course
   * logically
   * clearly
   * obviously
   * merely
   * basically
   * trivial

 .. _`the Sphinx documentation`: http://sphinx-doc.org/rest.html#source-code
 .. _`Twig Coding Standards`: https://twig.symfony.com/doc/2.x/coding_standards.html